-The clean-up of its transport financing book is part of Deutsche Bank's deep overhaul, which also includes plans to reduce headcount to below 90,000 from 97,000.
+Cleaning up its transport financing book is part of Deutsche Bank's efforts to overhaul its operations.
+The plans include cutting headcount to below 90,000 from 97,000.

-Christian Sewing, who became CEO in an abrupt management reshuffle in April, has said while the bank was committed to its international presence, it now wants to scale back its global investment bank and refocus on Europe and its home market after three consecutive years of losses.
+Christian Sewing, the new CEO, has said the bank wants to scale back its global investment operations and focus on Europe and its home market after three consecutive years of losses.

 Selling sour shipping loans will leave only a small volume of bad debt, enabling Deutsche Bank to increase exposure to the sector again, one of the sources said.